Richard Ghia-Wilberforce, 2007. Edited significantly in 2017.

-As most readers of this site will know, the medical model for multiplicity (defined here as the state of having more than one conscious entity within a body) states that it is a form of dissociation adopted by people who have experienced severe abuse.
-In essence, it is viewed as a mixture of a coping strategy, which normally involves ‘alters’ splitting from the ‘host personality’ during trauma, and a delusion that the ‘host’ personality has constructed in order to survive the trauma.
+The traditional medical model of multiplicity treats it as a form of dissociation adopted by people who have experienced severe abuse.
+It conceptualises multiplicity as a delusional defence mechanism in which ‘alters’ split from the ‘host personality’ during severe trauma that occurs in early childhood.
 This model does not see members of a multiple system as full individuals in their own right; rather, it views them as fragments, ego states or alters to be integrated into a single personality.

-Although there are forms of multiplicity that do result in a birth person’s dissociation, not every form of it is like this.
-Multiplicity is simply the presence of more than one conscious agent within a body, and this definition does not require that splitting or dissociation be present.
-It is possible that some systems to have been born multiple, and it is also possible for there to have been an original person present, but with others joining the system later.
-An early example of this is Mary Reynolds’ case, in which a woman had a multiple system without any iatrogenic artefacts or known abuse history.
+Multiplicity is simply the presence of more than one conscious agent within a body, and this definition does not require that systems should adhere entirely to the medical model.
+There are certainly those who do, but that is not a universal experience.
+Some systems consider themselves to have been born multiple.
+An early example of this is Mary Reynolds’ case, in which a woman had a multiple system without any influence from doctors or known abuse history.

 Addendum (28 July 2009) Therapists subscribing to the medical model have modified their stance over the past few years, and they are beginning to understand that plural collectives can indeed be treated as separate individuals, rather than ‘alters’ or ‘parts’. –M.D.